jessicarush/react-notes/events.md

 <button onClick={this.handleClick.bind(this, arg1, arg2)}>Click me</button>
 ```

-If the button (or whatever) were inside a child component, we could pass the whole function as a prop then do then reference the prop in the child's event attribute:
+If the button (or whatever) were inside a child component, we could pass the whole function as a prop then reference the prop in the child's event attribute:

 *ParentComponent.js*
 ```javascript